 c) instruct the lower layers to stop announcing.

-Upon receipt of the DISCOVERY_RESPONSE message, if the transaction ID contained in the <response-announce> element matches the value sent by the UE in a DISCOVERY_REQUEST message with the command set to "announce", the UE shall create a new discovery entry or update an existing discovery entry with the received ProSe application code(s) and the PLMN ID of the intended announcing PLMN.
+Upon receipt of the DISCOVERY_RESPONSE message, if the transaction ID contained in the <response-announce> element matches the value sent by the UE in a DISCOVERY_REQUEST message with the command set to "announce", the UE shall create a new discovery entry or update an existing discovery entry with the received ProSe application code(s) and the PLMN ID of the intended announcing PLMN or with the received ProSe application code(s) and the PLMN ID combined with a NID of the subcribed SNPN.
 For this discovery entry, the UE shall stop the validity timer T5060 if running and start the validity timer T5060 with the received value.
 Otherwise, the UE shall discard the DISCOVERY_RESPONSE message and shall not perform the procedures below.
 The UE shall set a ProSe clock (see 3GPP TS 33.503 [34]) to the value of the received current time parameter and store the received max offset parameter.

 For any one of the received ProSe application codes or ProSe application code prefix in this discovery entry, the UE may perform open 5G ProSe direct discovery announcing as described in clause 6.2.14.2.1.1.